ChxseH/COD4x-Promod/README.md

 Compiling:

-To compile this mod, simply place the `Mod_Files` contents into a new folder in your `Mods` folder, then run compile.bat.
+To compile this mod, simply place [this repo's files](https://github.com/ChxseH/COD4x_Promod/archive/master.zip) contents into a new folder in your `Mods` folder, then run compile.bat.
 The compiled mod should spit out in `mods/promod_rc`.